It’s going to be difficult.

 It can help you achieve the benefits of guest blogging (brand exposure, backlinks and relationship building) without publishing content.

 5. a) Find awesome blog post ideas

-Here are some tips from Brian Dean on finding awesome post ideas.
+Here are some tips from Brian Dean on finding awesome guest blog post ideas.

 You can find the top performing posts on any blog (in a given period), again using BuzzSumo.

-Suppose, I am targeting Search Engine Journal (SEJ) in my guest blogging campaign.
+Suppose I am targeting Search Engine Journal (SEJ) in my campaign to become a guest blogger.

 Log onto BuzzSumo.com.

 Plug in their website URL www.searchenginejournal.com and press the enter key.